 How A Felony Case Reaches the Grand Jury

-After being charged with a felony in Houston, there is a three-step process for the case:
+After being charged with a felony in Texas, there is a three-step process for the case:

 Step 1: The police will start by filing the charges based on a felony arrest.
 Officers may recommend additional charges based on the details of the arrest.